 The summer sunshine has started to fade away in Washington State but there are plenty of Seattle events in the Fall!
 As the green in the leaves transition into fall colors, the events in Seattle Southside and the surrounding area begin to transition as well.
-Fall isn't just limited to pumpkin spice lattes and Halloween—there is so much more to the season in Seattle's Backyard.
+Fall isn't just limited to pumpkin spice lattes and Halloween—there is so much more to the season in Seattle's Backyard for everyone looking for things to do nearby.

 - Carpinito Brothers Pumpkin Patch and Corn Maze